bremersee/dc-con-app/README.md

-# smb-con-app
+# Samba Connector Application

-Samba Connector Application
+The Samba Connector Application provides a REST API for a Samba 4 Server (https://www.samba.org/).